On the hierarchical Bayesian modelling of frequency response functions: Related work

 \section{Related work}

-Most literature related to population-level monitoring of engineering structures is focussed on \emph{transfer learning}, which aims to improve predictions in a \emph{target domain} given a \emph{source domain} with more complete information.
+Most literature related to population-level monitoring of engineering structures (or, in a more general SHM context, group-level monitoring of datasets), is focussed on \emph{transfer learning}, which aims to improve predictions in a \emph{target domain} given a \emph{source domain} with more complete information.
 Some cases have involved fine-tuning the classifiers and weights of a pre-trained convolutional neural network (CNN) according to a new dataset.
 For example, CNNs have been used to detect cracks, as in \cite{Wu2019,Dorafshan2018,Gao2018,Jang2019}, and other defects (e.g., corrosion, staining), as in \cite{Wu2019,Perez2019}.
 Other cases have used domain adaptation (DA), a subcategory of transfer learning, where the source and target domains have the same feature space, and the target domain is mapped onto a shared space.
 Predictions are then made from a single model.
 For example, domain-adversarial neural networks have been implemented for condition monitoring of a fleet of power plants \cite{Michau2019}, and for fault detection in a gearbox and three-story structure \cite{Ozdagli2020}.
-A kernelised linear projection approach to DA has also been studied, between simulated source and target structures \cite{GardnerFuentes2020,GardnerLiuMSSP2020}, and between a simulated source structure and experimental target structure \cite{GardnerMSSP2022}.
-DA has also been used to transfer damage detectors across systems using vibration data, in a group of tail planes \cite{Bull_6}.
-Lastly, statistic alignment has been shown to improve the performance of established DA methods, by making them more robust to class imbalance and data-sparsity issues \cite{Poole2022}.

 Population-level modelling can also be viewed in the context of multitask learning (MTL), where multiple tasks are solved simultaneously, while considering similarities (and differences) across tasks.
 In MTL, a combined inference allows sharing of correlated information among domain-specific models, to improve accuracy in data-poor domains \cite{Bull_5,Sun2021}.
 In the context of modelling engineering infrastructure, MTL has been used as part of a multioutput Gaussian process (GP) regression to learn correlations between data obtained at adjacent sensors from the Canton Tower, to reconstruct missing information \cite{Wan2019}.
 (Note that using MTL in this context differs from the current work.
 In \cite{Wan2019}, missing time-domain data from temperature and acceleration sensors were reconstructed using MTL, and all data were sourced from a single structure.
 The current work considers frequency-domain data from multiple structures, as in the first case, and incorporates the relationships between temperature and domain-specific tasks into the model structure, as in the second case.)
 A similar approach was used in \cite{Li2021}, where GP regression assisted with missing data recovery from a faulty sensor, by capturing the correlation among the remaining sensors on a hydroelectric dam.
 Likewise, in \cite{Seshadri2022}, GPs were used to transfer information between spatial temperature or pressure profiles at axial stations within an aeroengine.